-The proposed action involves the issuance of a 10(a)(1)(B) incidental take permit (ITP) to LPC Conservation LLC (applicant) and approval of the proposed Renewable (Wind and Solar) Energy, Power Line, and Communication Tower Habitat Conservation Plan for the Lesser Prairiechicken; Colorado, Kansas, New Mexico, Oklahoma and Texas (HCP).
-The ITP would cover incidental "take" of the LEPC associated with wind, solar, power line, and communication tower buildout, including ancillary (e.g., access road, lay down yard, power line interconnection) ground-disturbing activities associated with these project types within the HCP permit area that could affect potentially suitable LEPC habitat (the "covered activities").
-In addition, the covered activities include other ground disturbing activities which could occur during some types of repairs required during the operations and maintenance phase, project repowering, or project decommissioning within the permit area.
+The proposed action involves the issuance of a 10(a)(1)(B) ITP to the applicant and approval of the proposed HCP.
+The ITP would cover incidental "take" of the LEPC associated with oil and gas upstream and midstream buildout, including ancillary (e.g., access road) ground-disturbing activities associated with these project types within the HCP permit area that could affect potentially suitable LEPC habitat (the "covered activities").
+In addition, the covered activities include grassland improvement and management activities that could occur in potential LEPC habitat on mitigation parcels to manage the parcel for LEPC.
+Beyond initial construction of a project, other ground-disturbing activities could occur during some types of repairs required during the operations and maintenance phase, project repowering, or project decommissioning within the permit area.

-The requested term of the ITP is 30 years, and the ITP would authorize incidental take of LEPC associated with impacts to up to 500,000 acres of suitable LEPC habitat within the plan area (approximately 1.7 percent of the 30,178,085 total acres of potentially suitable LEPC habitat within the plan area) resulting from implementation of the covered activities by participants in the HCP.
+The requested term of the ITP is 30 years, and the ITP would authorize incidental take of LEPC associated with impacts on up to 500,000 acres of suitable LEPC habitat within the plan area (approximately 1.7 percent of the 30,178,085 total acres of potentially suitable LEPC habitat within the plan area) resulting from implementation of the covered activities by participants in the HCP.

 To meet the requirements of a section 10(a)(1)(B) ITP, the applicant has developed, and proposes to implement, the HCP, which describes the conservation measures the applicant has voluntarily agreed to undertake.
 These measures will be implemented prior to or concurrent with proposed impacts.
 These measures include LEPC habitat conservation through enhancement and restoration.
 On average, for every acre of LEPC habitat impacted, 2 acres of perpetual LEPC habitat conservation would be required.
 Of those 2 acres, 1 acre would consist of restoration and the other acre would consist of enhancement.
-Restoration actions include removal of woody vegetation encroachment, removal infrastructure, and conversion of cropland to grasslands.
+Restoration actions include removal of woody vegetation encroachment, removal of infrastructure, and conversion of cropland to grasslands.
 Enhancement efforts primarily include actions to maintain or enhance the quality of existing LEPC habitat, such as prescribed burning, prescribed grazing, and chemical and mechanical manipulation of the vegetative community.
 Implementation of the proposed LEPC habitat conservation measures are projected to result in no net loss of LEPC habitat.
 The ITP would authorize incidental take that may result from the implementation of the proposed conservation measures, including activities occurring on mitigation parcels that, while providing a long-term benefit to LEPC, may have temporary impacts to the species.

 The HCP, including the proposed conservation measures, was developed in coordination with the Service.
 Implementation of the HCP requirements, including the conservation measures, would be required for all participants in the HCP regardless of the listing status of the LEPC.
-The proposed conservation measures, once implemented, would fully offset impacts to the LEPC associated with habitat loss and fragmentation resulting from implementation of the covered activities, and would provide a longterm conservation benefit to LEPC.
+The proposed conservation measures, once implemented, would fully offset impacts to the LEPC associated with habitat loss and fragmentation resulting from implementation of the covered activities.